Health-Informatics-UoN/lettuce/llettuce-docs/embedding_models.rst

         in size, and efficient for large-scale retrieval with precomputed document embeddings.

-        It leverages the T5 model for deep semantic understanding and ensures fast retrieval using Approximate Nearest Neighbor (ANN) search, making it both powerful and efficient for various retrieval tasks.
+        It is ideal for semantic search, passage retrieval, and information retrieval tasks across various domains.

     - Research Paper:
         ArXiv:abs/2112.07899